 DMV VIN check for 4-wheelers is one of possible options, although not all the VINs and records for them will be found: in the database of specific state DMV departments, possibly because some of quads are imported from Japan and have not history in the US.
 As a rule, more VINs are found on major vehicle history sites like AutoCheck or CARFAX.
 ATV VIN history problems are most often reported from the following locations: USA - Texas, Ohio, Florida, Colorado, California; Canada - Alberta, Ontario.

 VIN Search Notes: BEFORE You Buy an ATV

-Step 4: Get ATV history report..and study every record carefully!
+Step: Get an ATV history report by VIN ..and study every record carefully!

 Step: Get it inspected Your future ATV should be inspected by an INDEPENDENT mechanic specializing in ATVs!